 - Vaginal yeast infection not treated in early postpartum

-- Poor latch (position, depth, tongue or lip ties, pacifier or bottle use) causing nipple damage and/or plugged ducts
+- Poor latch (position, depth, oral restrictions, tongue or lip ties, pacifier or bottle use) causing nipple damage and/or plugged ducts

-- Overuse of lanolin or other moisture barrier nipple salve
+- Overuse of lanolin or other moisture barrier nipple salves

 - Dairy or other food allergens